Advancing Social Innovation

 • Engaging with root causes to develop systems solutions to complex problems.

-\ Their SYSTEMS ENTREPRENEURSHIP WILL, in turn, contribute to regenerative (as opposed to extractive) responses to Africa’s most intractable socio-ecological challenges.
+Their systems entrepreneurship will, in turn, contribute to regenerative (as opposed to extractive) responses to Africa’s most intractable socio-ecological challenges.

 This Theory of Change is represented in the below infographic: